ANJESTH/start-here/README.md

 ### I want to sponsor Node Girls

 Yes please!
 We'd love sponsorship to help cover the costs of running our events.
 Drop us a message: nodegirlslondon@gmail.com

-### Where can I apply for the first event?

-You can now apply for our first one-day event at Stack Overflow [here](https://nodegirls.typeform.com/to/atW4HR)!
-Follow us [on twitter](http://www.twitter.com/nodegirls_ldn) for updates.